gn-04/elefluent-privacy-policy/privacy-policy.md

 You have the right to:
 - Access the personal information we hold about you
 - Request correction of inaccurate information
-- Request deletion of your account and associated data
+- Request deletion of your account and associated personal data

 To exercise these rights, please contact us at garrett@elefluent.com.